 Student Employment and Leadership Opportunities

 Looking to get more involved within the residence halls?
 Housing and Residential Education offers a variety of paid student employment opportunities as well as volunteer leadership roles within the residence halls.
 Check out the descriptions below to learn more.

 RAs are student staff members from the Office of Housing and Residential Life, and members of Berklee's Office of Campus Life.
 RAs fulfill a vital role in the residence hall system by helping students integrate learning experiences gained from both inside and outside the classroom.
 The primary function of the RA is to facilitate interpersonal relationships and to create living situations that maximize the opportunities for students to learn and grow.

 RA applications open late in the fall semester and are due early in the spring semester.
-Check out our Announcements and Events page (login required) for information on upcoming RA information sessions, or reach out to your RA for more information.
+Check out our Announcements and Events page (login required) for information on upcoming student leader information sessions, or reach out to your RA for more information.

 Hall council aims to provide Berklee students with a volunteer leadership opportunity that will complement and enhance their experience as artists and musicians during their time in the residence halls.
 Each area has its own hall council executive board comprising a president, vice president, secretary, and treasurer, who are elected to their positions at the start of the fall semester.
 The students on this board manage a budget, put on events for their communities, and serve as a liaison between the residents and the staff.
 Students holding hall council leadership positions will learn skills and be exposed to topics such as budget management, collaboration, project management, data collection, global citizenship, and event facilitation.
 This is the perfect opportunity for students who are looking to become more involved in their residence hall and want to occupy a student leadership role.